TOP

 Day 01: Arrival – Kuala Lumpur

-Included visit to Old West Cowboy Town with Carnival show
+Included a visit to Old West Cowboy Town with a carnival show.

-Overnight: 01 unit x 4-bedroom Pool Villa for 8 pax (with swimming pool)
+Overnight: 01 unit × 4-bedroom Pool Villa for 8 pax (with private swimming pool)

 Day 02: Safari Wonderland & Water Theme Park

-Included Visit Safari Wonderland & Water Theme Park / BBQ set dinner in the hotel
+Included visit to Safari Wonderland & Water Theme Park / BBQ set dinner at the hotel.

-Overnight: 01 unit x 4-bedroom Pool Villa for 8 pax
+Overnight: 01 unit × 4-bedroom Pool Villa for 8 pax

 Day 03: Shopping – City Tour

-Hotel breakfast/free on own, you may visit A'Famosa Shopping Outlet by hotel shuttle service
+Hotel breakfast / free on your own.
+You may visit A’Famosa Shopping Outlet by hotel shuttle service.

 Day 04: Batu Caves

-0900 hrs Genting Highlands day tour includes 01-way cable car & stopover Batu Caves (8 hrs tour)
+0900 hrs: Genting Highlands day tour, including one-way cable car ride and stopover at Batu Caves (8-hour tour).

 Day 05: Departure

-1200 hrs check out / transfer from the hotel to Kuala Lumpur airport
+1200 hrs: Check-out and transfer from the hotel to Kuala Lumpur Airport.

 === End of the Tour ===